 Any dog or cat breed can develop hip dysplasia, although larger dog breeds and cats with larger bones are more susceptible.
 Pets with hip dysplasia in their genetic lineage are more likely to experience severe symptoms if they are overweight, as well as puppies with rapid growth spurts.

-Symptoms: Pain or limping during or after exercise.
+Symptoms: Symptoms include pain or limping during or after exercise.

-Diagnosis: Diagnosed via physical examination of the hips or x-rays of the hip joints.
+Diagnosis: Hip dysplasia is diagnosed via a physical examination of the hips or x-rays of the hip joints.
+Your veterinarian may be able to feel looseness in the joint(s).
 Results of a hip dysplasia test are usually very straight forward.

-Treatment: Hip dysplasia is treated with surgery of either total hip replacement for one or both hips, or reconstruction surgery for the joint.
+Treatment: Hip dysplasia is treated with surgery which may include either a total hip replacement for one or both hips, or reconstruction surgery for the joint.

 Deductible applied: $0.00